Trovemaster/TROVE/docs/source/theory.rst

 as expected.
 The second term is the kinetic energy of rotation, third term is the coupling between rotational and vibrational motion, fourth term is the kinetic energy of vibrational motion and the final term is the pseudopotential term.
 For these terms all of the :math:`G_{\lambda,\lambda'}` depend on the complete set of vibrational coordinates :math:`\xi`.
-We can write equation :eq.general_T: in the compact form
+We can write equation :eq.generalT: in the compact form

 .. math::
-   :label: eq.general_T_compact
+   :label: eq.generalT_compact

    \hat{T} = \frac{1}{2} \sum_{\lambda=1}^{3N} \sum_{\lambda'=1}^{3N} \hat{\Pi}_{\lambda} G_{\lambda,\lambda'}(\xi)\hat{\Pi}_{\lambda'} + U(\xi)